duncpro/RestJ/README.md

 in an uncaught `CompletionException` being thrown from `HttpRestApi#processRequest`.

 ### Web Sockets
-Extremely support for Web Sockets is included, however the API is incomplete and will likely be expanded in the future.
+Barebones support for Web Sockets is included, however the API is incomplete and will likely be expanded in the future.
 Only the `restj-undertow` implementation supports Web Sockets.

 Sending messages to web socket clients is supported, but receiving data is not.
 Any received data is ignored.